Description

 The power of the amulet derives from the word ‘khomeissa.
 The word relates to the Arabic word ‘hamsa’ or ‘khamsa’ and represents the number ‘five’.

-It is a powerful protective amulet against the ‘evil eye’ and both Tuareg as well as Bella ethnic groups wear this type of amulet.
+The ‘hand of Fatima’ is a powerful protective amulet against the ‘evil eye’ and both Tuareg as well as Bella ethnic groups wear this type of amulet.

 Authentic, with a rich usage patina.